brantburnett/btburnett.com/_posts/2018-04-04-couchbase-net-sdk-connection-strings.md

   --from-literal=password=password
 ```

 Then, when deploying the application, override the configuration using environment variables from the secret.
-The key values are in the &#8220;env:&#8221; tag of the YAML file below:
+The key values are in the "env:" tag of the YAML file below:

 ```yaml
 kind: ReplicaSet